-The Dollar Is Weaker, But That May Not Be A Bad Thing
+The Dollar Is Weaker, But That Might Not Be A Bad Thing

 While the policy gridlock may be viewed as a negative factor weighing down the dollar, Nordvig says, "positive" factors are also pushing the currency lower.
 A strengthening global economy is among them.

 For example, faster growth in Europe is boosting the euro.
-It now costs $1.19 to buy one euro, up from just $1.03 late last year.
-That's a disappointment for U.S. tourists visiting eurozone countries, because your money won't go as far.
+It now costs $1.19 to buy one euro, up from $1.03 late last year.
+That's a disappointment for U.S. tourists visiting eurozone countries, because their money won't go as far.
 But it's a boon for U.S. exporters whose products are more competitive.

 Growth in emerging markets is also accelerating.
 The broad increase in global growth is one reason U.S. stock indexes have risen to record highs even as the dollar is retreating.
 Global growth boosts the demand for U.S. goods, lifting the fortunes of American companies.
 In fact, close to half of the revenues of S&P 500 companies are due to foreign sales.

-Nordvig says the dollar's decline this year needs to be put in a longer term context.
+Nordvig says the dollar's decline this year needs to be put in a longer-term context.
 Its tumble follows a rapid 2 1/2-year climb that peaked around New Year's at highs not seen since the 1980s.
 So, even with its sharp pullback, the dollar is nowhere near touching new lows.